Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 To help control dysphagia, follow your treatment plan.
-Take all medications as directed.
+Take all medicines as directed.
 You also can help lessen your dysphagia symptoms by being careful about what and how you eat.

 Control esophagus muscle spasms

-Dilation is a procedure that your doctor can use to widen the esophagus.
-It is most often done when a stricture, or narrowing of the esophagus, is causing your dysphagia.
-There are a number of ways your doctor can widen the esophagus.
+Dilation is a procedure that your provider can use to widen your esophagus.
+It is most often done when a narrowing (stricture) of the esophagus is causing the problem.
+There are many ways your provider can widen your esophagus.
 He or she can discuss them with you.

 Eat slowly in a relaxed setting.